RandomSearch18/paint-2d/CONTRIBUTING.md

 ## Tested terminals

 Here's a list of terminals that Paint 2D has been tested in.
-Please test the app on your own platforms and favourite terminals so that the results can be added to the list, and any comparability issues fixed!
+Please test the app on your own platforms and favourite terminals so that the results can be added to the list, and any compatibility issues fixed!

 ### Linux